teleprint-me/regress/README.md

 ## 1. Overview

-This project provides a basic introduction to key concepts in statistics and regression analysis, such as the **mean**, **variance**, **covariance**, and **R-squared** value, all implemented using Python.
+This project provides a basic introduction to key concepts in statistics and regression analysis, such as the **mean**, **variance**, **covariance**, and **r-squared** value, all implemented using Python.
 The dataset used is hardcoded for simplicity, and the calculations are done manually to emphasize the underlying math.

 ### Dataset